February 16, 2024

 • Give compliments – Take advantage of an opportunity to give a compliment and lift the spirits of your team.
 Ensure it’s sincere, but don’t hesitate to compliment an accomplishment, new hairstyle, etc.

-• Smile – A smile can go a long way and costs you nothing.
-This can set the mood and remind them to smile when talking with your guests.
+• Smile – A smile can go a long way and costs nothing.
+It can set the mood and remind them to smile when talking with your guests.

 • Say “Thank You” – genuinely.
 Remember, they have a choice and choose to work for you.
 They pick their attitude.
 They decide how to treat your guests.
 Thank them for their time and effort in choosing to work for you.
 Show appreciation and gratitude.
 Look them in the eye and even shake their hand.